TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/01_lesson/lesson.md

 * Define and identify: **dictionary**, **key**, **value**
 * Create dictionaries of key-value pairs
-* Access and update items from dictionaries
+* Access items from dictionaries

 ##Materials/Preparation
 * [Do Now]